Members visit free all year! Join or renew today.

 Your donation makes a World of Difference.

-We have two giant elephant shrews who live in the Rare Animal Conservation Center.
+We have three giant elephant shrews who live in the Rare Animal Conservation Center.

 Alasiri: Female, born on July 10, 2010, at the National Zoo in Washington, D.C.
 She arrived at the Philadelphia Zoo on August 3, 2011.
 Keepers call her “Ali” for short.